This section provides guidelines on creating CLI and GUI tools for Fuchsia.

-The core SDK will contain:
+The Integrator Development Kit (IDK) will contain:

 The tool binary itself.

-A document in //docs/development/sdk/documentation describing the contract of this tool and how to connect it to the target system.
+A document in //docs/development/idk/documentation describing the contract of this tool and how to connect it to the target system.
 The target audience of this document is people writing integration scripts rather than being an end-user-friendly “how-to” (debugger example).

-be to run
+should be to run

 Connect to a shell (this should be a primitive provided by the environment-specific SDK) on the target and run the

 Run zxdb with the address provided by